malcamal/LostCoins/README.md

 - To sort 2.bin use the program [RMD160-Sort.exe](https://github.com/phrutis/LostCoins/blob/main/Others/RMD160-Sort.exe) Сommand: ```RMD160-Sort.exe 2.bin addresse160-Sort.bin```
 - The minimum number of hashes160 in addresse160-Sort.bin must be at least 1000
 - For Multi 3 GPUs use ```LostCoins.exe -t 0 -g -i 0,1,2 -x 256,256,256,256,256,256 -f test.bin -r 4 -s 252 -z 256 -m 500```
-- Do not use the GPU+CPU will drop the speed.
-Run 2 copies of the program one on the CPU and the second on the GPU
+- **Do not use the GPU+CPU will drop the speed!** Run 2 copies of the program one on the CPU and the second on the GPU
 - You can search hashes160 of other coins, if it finds it, it will give an empty legacy address 1.. and positive private key and hex160
 ## Parametrs:
 ```